HavenDV/H.Pipes/README.md

 // Servers that need support AccessControl.
 Install-Package H.Pipes.AccessControl

+// If you want to transfer any data that can be serialized/deserialized in json using [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json).
+Install-Package H.Formatters.Newtonsoft.Json

-// If you want to transfer any data that can be serialized/deserialized in json.
+// If you want to transfer any data that can be serialized/deserialized in json using [System.Text.Json](https://www.nuget.org/packages/System.Text.Json).
-Install-Package H.Formatters.Json
+Install-Package H.Formatters.System.Text.Json

 // If you want to transfer any data that can be serialized/deserialized in binary using [Ceras](https://github.com/rikimaru0345/Ceras).
 Install-Package H.Formatters.Ceras